pbinkley/microcopying_1940/index.markdown

 print a short article"---or an article as long as the editor wishes to print.
-The editor will also print a note in connection with that article stating that the full paper---it may be thousands of pages long---can be obtained by sending a stated amount to the American Documentation Institute, who will then <span style="page" id="page240">[p.240]</span> in response to that order reproduce from the original paper deposited with the American Documentation Institute the document in microfilm form and make it available to the worker.
+The editor will also print a note in connection with that article stating that the full paper---it may be thousands of pages long---can be obtained by sending a stated amount to the American Documentation Institute, who will then <span class="page" id="page240">[p.240]</span> in response to that order reproduce from the original paper deposited with the American Documentation Institute the document in microfilm form and make it available to the worker.
 In that way we have effective distribution, effective publication